Updated June 25th, for 2021

 Under the hood, you'll find a lot of the same performance that you'd expect from some higher-end models, along with most of the basic creature comforts.

-There are over 20 different workout programs, variable incline settings, inter-connectivity with iFit, as well as FlexSelect padding to help reduce joint stress.
+There are over 20 different workout programs, inter-connectivity with iFit, as well as FlexSelect padding to help reduce joint stress, Also this treadmill comes with incline settings if you want a bit of a challenge.
 And these are only some of the features that make this superb treadmill stand out with ease in both the budget and high-end categories.

 And when you factor in the fact that it can be folded up to save space - buying this treadmill in favor of any other budget option is practically a no-brainer decision.
 It's not a flat folding treadmill that will fit under a bed but it does fold down enough so that you can store it inside of a closet or into a tight space so that it is out of the way.
 It is also extremely easy to fold up thanks to its assisting mechanism.